love-vector/yda/README.md

 YDA Framework's core operates on Java 11.
 This allows for broader integration with existing enterprise systems that may still rely on Java 11.

 ### Integrations and Implementations
-For integrations and specific implementations, YDA leverages Java 17 to take advantage of the latest language features and performance improvements.
-This provides a more modern and efficient environment for building and deploying AI-powered solutions.

-### Additional Requirements
-- **Spring Framework:** YDA heavily integrates with the Spring Framework.
-To fully utilize YDA's capabilities, your project must be set up within a Spring-based environment.
-- **Vector Databases:** YDA leverages vector databases like Milvus for efficient data processing and retrieval.
+The YDA Framework currently provides integrations and implementations exclusively for the Spring Framework, relying on Java 17.
+These integrations include support for:
+**Milvus Vector Store Integration:** YDA uses Milvus as the vector database for managing and processing data efficiently, particularly in AI and machine learning tasks. -
+**OpenAI Integration:** YDA integrates with OpenAI to provide advanced AI capabilities, enabling developers to create intelligent assistants and other AI-driven solutions.

 ### Compatibility and Configuration
 YDA works seamlessly with your platform's native tools and libraries.
 However, to fully leverage its capabilities, including the advanced data processing features, ensure that your environment is configured with the required dependencies, particularly those related to Spring and vector databases.